LFattorini/economic-indicators-webapp/README.md

 # Exercise Goal

+The project was completed in a series of exercises to enhance *web development skills as part of the Data Science Nanodegree on [Udacity](https://www.udacity.com).

 Deploy a **web app with visualizations** on [Heroku](https://www.heroku.com) as back-end service.
 Use the web framework [Flask](https://flask.palletsprojects.com/en/2.0.x/) which takes care of all the routing needed to organize the web page.

 Most of the work involves: